pinheadmz/rpc-auth-proxy/README.md

 - Start Bitcoin Core: `bitcoind -daemon -conf=/path/to/repo/rpc-auth-proxy/etc/bitcoin.conf`
   - Optionally add `-signet`, etc for different network
-- Start proxy server: `python3 src/server.py main`
+- Start proxy server: `python src/server.py main`
   - Optionally replace `main` with `signet`, etc.
   - Use `nohup` or `tmux` to ensure that server don't be killed when exists from terminal or session.